dcnieho/gazeMapper/README.md

 3) Determine data quality measures, e.g., accuracy and precision using [glassesValidator](https://github.com/dcnieho/glassesValidator) ([Niehorster et al., 2023](https://doi.org/10.3758/s13428-023-02105-5)).

 If you use this tool or any of the code in this repository, please cite:<br>
 Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (submitted). gazeMapper: A tool for automated world-based analysis of gaze data from one or multiple wearable eye trackers.
-Manuscript submitted for publication, 2024 ([BibTeX](#bibtex))<br>
+Manuscript submitted for publication, 2025 ([BibTeX](#bibtex))<br>
 If you use the functionality for automatic determining the data quality (accuracy and precision) of wearable eye tracker recordings, please additionally cite:<br>
 [Niehorster, D.C., Hessels, R.S., Benjamins, J.S., Nyström, M. and Hooge, I.T.C.
 (2023).
 GlassesValidator:
 A data quality tool for eye tracking glasses.
 Behavior Research Methods. doi: 10.3758/s13428-023-02105-5](https://doi.org/10.3758/s13428-023-02105-5) ([BibTeX](#bibtex))

 ## Example
 ![application example](https://raw.githubusercontent.com/dcnieho/gazeMapper/master/.github/images/world_data.png?raw=true)
-Example where gazeMapper has been used to map head-centered gaze from two head-worn eye tracker recordings (top panels, camera positions are indicated using stars, and gaze positions using colored circles.
-Blue indicated eye tracker 1 [ET1] and orange eye tracker 2). to synchronized world-centered gaze data of the pair, drawn on an overview video frame (bottom panel) recorded with an additional external camera.
+Example where gazeMapper has been used to map head-centered eye tracking data from two head-worn eye tracker recordings (top panels, camera positions are indicated using stars, and gaze positions using colored circles.
+Blue indicates eye tracker 1 [ET1] and orange eye tracker 2) to synchronized world-centered gaze data of the pair, drawn on an overview video frame (bottom panel) recorded with an additional external camera.
+The shown frames are produced by gazeMapper's advanced gaze video functionality (though larger stars and circles to indicate the camera and gaze points were manually overlaid for clarity).
 From [Hessels, R.S.,Teunisse, M., Niehorster, D.C., Nyström, M., Benjamins, J.S., Senju, A. & Hooge, I.T.S.
 (2023).
 Task related gaze behaviour in face to face dyadic collaboration: Toward an interactive theory. _Visual Cognition 31_(4), pp. 291-313. doi: 10.1080/13506285.2023.2250507](https://doi.org/10.1080/13506285.2023.2250507).

 # How to acquire
 GazeMapper is available from `https://github.com/dcnieho/gazeMapper`, and supports Python 3.11 on Windows, MacOS and Linux (newer versions of Python should work fine but are not tested).